Airport Risk Management - Health and Safety - Incident Investigation - Land Owner Responsibility

 is doing what, and when.

-RADIO CALL ARCHIVES: The Radio Calls are a valuable resource in event of
+VOICE RADIO CALL and ADSB POSITION ARCHIVES: The achives are a valuable resource in event of

 can be retrieved for any period from the last few minutes back for at least

 three years.
 After a 'Loss of Separation' or other incident,

 different pilots sometimes have very different recollections of who said what,

 from where, at what time.
 Playing back the voice calls (which

 are timestamped to within two seconds) and plotting the ADSB positions (which